-The indicator of 1 is a representation of total debt in relationship to equity.
+The indicator of 1.12 in 2018 is a representation of total debt in relationship to equity.
 This is managed through improved cash management, cost efficiencies and capital stability.
-LPDL retains a potential opportunity for borrowing funds for innovation and Smart Grid projects for the future.
+While LPDL works on moving towards a 1.5 ratio through refinancing, LPDL retains a potential opportunity for borrowing funds for innovation and Smart Grid projects for the future.